We know the Canadian TV ratings for Super Bowl LI took a 39% plunge, but what does that mean for the CRTC no Super Bowl simsub experiment?

 Chris Berman finally attended his first CFL game live at the opening of Tim Hortons Field on Labour Day 2014.
 Berman and fellow ESPN colleague (and Canadian) John Saunders helped out Rod Black and Duane Forde with the play-by-play on TSN.
 Saunders, who passed away in 2016, helped Berman with the way to say certain words in Canada.

-Berman's other claim to fame involving Canada is a 2007 videotape of Berman, while hosting the halftime of Monday Night Football, admitting to being on TV with 4 deux deux deux deux, or acetaminophen with 8 mg of codeine.
+Berman's other claim to fame involving Canada is a 2007 videotape of Berman, while hosting the halftime of Monday Night Football, admitting to being on TV with 4 deux deux deux the 222s, or acetylsalicylic acid (ASA), codeine, and caffeine.
 On the video, recording while the program was not on the air, Berman goes through the explanation of how Americans can get the codeine.
 He implies in the video that he bought the 250 pill bottle, stuffing 4 of them in a suitcase.
 The potential 1,000 tablets far exceeds the 50 tables per person per 30 days that is legally allowed in the United States.

 As Berman put it so well on the tape, "You always hope to have one Blue Jay(s) game a year."

 We know Chris Berman isn't completely leaving ESPN, but this is a good time to give him some love for his love for Canada, over the counter and otherwise.